ethereum/ethereum-org-website/src/content/developers/docs/scaling/validium/index.md

 sidebarDepth: 3
 ---

-Validium is a [scaling solution](/developers/docs/scaling/) that enforces integrity of transactions using validity proofs like [ZK-rollups](/developers/docs/scaling/zk-rollups/), but doesn’t store transaction data on the main Ethereum layer.
+Validium is a [scaling solution](/developers/docs/scaling/) that enforces integrity of transactions using validity proofs like [ZK-rollups](/developers/docs/scaling/zk-rollups/), but doesn’t store transaction data on the Ethereum Mainnet.
 While off-chain data availability introduces trade-offs, it can lead to massive improvements in scalability (validiums can process ~ 9,000 transactions, or more, per second).

 ## Prerequisites {#prerequisites}